dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - To delete your venv:
     * delete the directory with rmdir "project" /s, or just delete the virtual environment folder manually.

+### Set up on Linux

+Same rationale exists with that of the set up on windows.
+Check the [requirements](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/Virtual_Env#requirements).

+Main differences here are:
+- Instead of the directory "Scripts", activate the venv through the "bin" folder via the command: "source <path to project>/<name of venv>/bin/activate, i.e. for the example on windows do: $ source <the path you have chosen>/project/venv1/bin/activate

+- To deactivate: $ deactivate

 ### requirements.txt